SovereignCloudStack/k8s-harbor/docs/ha-deployment.md

 ## Install Harbor

+- Replace the `example.com` URL in the `harbor-config.yaml` file with the desired one.
 - Take *ingress-nginx-controller* LoadBalancer IP address and create DNS record for Harbor.
   ```
   kubectl get svc -n ingress-nginx